simonpf/speed/README.md

-#
+# SPEED

+Collocating satellite observations and precipitation reference data for faster evaluation of precipitation retrievals.

-The Satellite Precipitation Estimation Evaluation Dataset (SPEED) package is a utility package for collocating GPM satellite observations with various reference datasets.
+The Satellite Precipitation Estimation Evaluation Data (SPEED) package is a utility package for collocating GPM satellite observations with various reference datasets.
 The package has been developed to create the [SatRain](github.com/ipwgml/satrain) benchmark dataset and is actively used for validating [GPROF-NN](github.com/simonpf/gprof_nn) retrievals.

 ## Installation